Watchdog agency called in after Regina police officer fatally shoots someone Friday morning

 RPS said in a news release that it happened just after 10 a.m.
 CST on the 1300 block of Garnet Street.
 That's a block west of the Albert Community School.

-Police didn't release any information about the identity of the person killed.
-They also didn't release any details of the events leading up to the fatal shooting.
+The shooting happened during an investigation, according to the news release, but police didn't release any information about the identity of the person killed or any details of the events leading up to the fatal shooting.

 RPS have called in Saskatchewan's Serious Incident Response Team (SIRT), the province's independent police watchdog agency, to investigate.
 SIRT investigates incidents where people are hurt or killed during interactions with police.